 Any I do get for sale will be listed in the 'For Sale' section of the site.

 My thanks to Steve Russell, of the superb Vintage Hofner / Britamps website

 for his permission to use some of the pictures shown here.

 Should you recognise any images as yours and do not wish me to use them or would like acknowledgement for them, please email me and I will remove or acknowledge accordingly.

 The site is still under construction, already it is the most informative site there is on the Watkins Copicat.
 All the machines are listed in chronological order, with repair and service tips for the faults I have come across.
 I will also examine the circuit and explain what each section does.
 None of the machines here are for sale unless so marked.

-The solid-state versions are now on a separate page.
+The solid-state versions are now on separate pages.